Constraints on long-lived di-baryons and di-baryonic dark matter: Introduction

 Our paper is organized as follows.
 In Sec.~\ref{sec:pheno}, we overview the phenomenology of $S$ in different regimes of $m_S$ and present the main result of the paper --- the excluded region of $\gt$ as a function of $m_S$.
-Section~\ref{sec:nuclei}--\ref{sec:Hdibaryon} are dedicated to deriving the various observational limits on $\gt$; in Sec.~\ref{sec:nuclei} we constrain the decay of the deuteron to $S$ and obtain strong limits from the Sudbury Neutrino Observatory (SNO) experiment; in Sec.~\ref{sec:S}, we analyze the signatures of $S$DM decaying to two baryons; in Sec.~\ref{sec:Hdibaryon}, we review the previous searches for the H-dibaryon and assess their sensitivity to $\gt$.
-Finally, in Sec.~\ref{sec:BBG} we address the significance of our limits on $\gt$ and discuss possible theoretical origins of a small $\gt$.
+Section~\ref{sec:nuclei}--\ref{sec:Hdibaryon} are dedicated to deriving the various observational limits on $\gt$; in Sec.~\ref{sec:nuclei} we constrain the decay of the deuteron to $S$ and obtain strong limits from the Sudbury Neutrino Observatory (SNO) experiment; in Sec.~\ref{sec:S}, we analyze the signatures of $S$ DM decaying to two baryons; in Sec.~\ref{sec:Hdibaryon}, we review the previous searches for the H-dibaryon and assess their sensitivity to $\gt$.
+In Sec.~\ref{sec:BBG} we discuss a possible model that predicts a small $\gt$.
+Finally, we end with a review of existing literature on $S$ in Sec.~\ref{sec:critics}.